cirocosta/docs-tap/scc/pre-built-image.md

     protocol: TCP
 ```

-- Must be possible to run the application as user 1000
+- **Non-privileged user ID**

+By default, the container instiated as part of the pod will be ran as user
+1000.

 ```
 securityContext:
   runAsUser: 1000
 ```

-- Must not need extra arguments other than the image's entrypoint
+- **Arguments other than the image's default entrypoint**

 Because there is no way of supplying arguments down to the pod template spec
 that will be used in the Knative service, it's expected that the container
 image is able to run based solely on the default entrypoint configured for it
 (in the case of Dockerfiles, the combination of ENTRYPOINT and CMD).

+In case extra configuration should be provided, environment variables can be
+used (see `--env` flags in `tanzu apps workload create` or
+`workload.spec.env`).

-- Credentials for pulling the container image at run time
+- **Credentials for pulling the container image at runtime**

 The image provided will not be relocated to an internal image registry, so, any
 components that end up touching the image must have the necessary credentials